Aliases for KAT7 Gene

 GeneCards Summary for KAT7 Gene

 KAT7 (Lysine Acetyltransferase 7) is a Protein Coding gene.
-Among its related pathways are CCR5 Pathway in Macrophages and Regulation of Androgen receptor activity.
+Among its related pathways are Chromatin organization and CCR5 Pathway in Macrophages.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transferase activity, transferring acyl groups other than amino-acyl groups.
 An important paralog of this gene is KAT6B.

 UniProtKB/Swiss-Prot for KAT7 Gene